mozilla/REALISE-Performance/data_annotation_platform/README.md

   ever annotates the same dataset twice, and prioritising datasets that are close to a desired number of annotations.

-* Interactive graph of a time series that supports pan and zoom, support for multidimensional time series.
+* Interactive graph of a time series that supports pan and zoom on x and y axis, support for multidimensional time series.

 * Mandatory "demo" to onboard the user to change point annotation.